Neurodiversity in Schools

 3. Training workshops and signposting for parents

-NPCF’s representatives run the parent/carer mini forum groups held in all the participating schools.
-These groups are open to parents of children with any kind of additional need, not just autism, including those without a formal diagnosis.
+NPCF’s representatives run the parent/carer forum groups held in all the participating schools.
+These groups are open to parents of children with any kind of additional need, including those without a formal diagnosis.

 8 speech bubbles around a cloud with 'Feedback from Parents' words in it.
 Speech bubbles have the words: “A safe space to talk”, “I think it was brilliant.
 Would’ve liked more weeks!”, ”People who understand you has really helped me”, “Given me more knowledge and skills”, “It made me realise I am not alone”, "They listened, attended and did not dismiss my concerns", “A fantastic way to be able to voice our issues”, “Thank you so much!”